Let's face it – not a lot of business is written in January. Because you come off this high from AEP, it's like going from one extreme to the next.

 That idea bothers me.
 So I'm setting some goals.
 I've been around $900,000 for the last few years, and hey, those are great years, but I always want to do better than I did the year before.

-All the systems and outlines we use are what we share with you in the All-Star Program.
-If you want to make yourself more efficient, more effective, and a well-rounded producer, then jump start the year by applying to be in our first All-Star class of the year.
+If you want to make yourself more efficient, more effective, and a well-rounded producer, then jump start the new year by getting some education!

-So, to recap, getting over that January sales slump is all about setting some goals and creating a game plan for your year.
+Getting over that January sales slump is all about setting some goals and creating a game plan for your year.
+It doesn't have to be a slow season for you if you're being proactive about the new year.